Sustainable Travel: Small Changes That Have Big Environmental Impact

 Recommended Reusable Water Bottles:

-♻️ Environmental Impact – Bringing your own utensils ensures that you have silverware no matter where you are.
-It also lessens the number of plastic utensils and accompanying wrappers that end up in landfills.
+♻️ Environmental Impact – Bringing utensils ensures that you have silverware no matter where you are.
+It also lessens the number of plastic utensils and accompanying wrappers in landfills.
 [See the TSA’s guidelines regarding utensils]

 Carry Reusable Bags Instead